bunistack/awesome-apps-with-qt-and-felgo/README.md

-# awesome-qml-components
+# app-dev-basics-qt-felgo
-Repository for nicely styled qml components
+Repository for the course app-dev-basics-qt-felgo